 Please list the citation for all publications (e.g., peer-reviewed research paper, chapter) on which you are a contributing author.
 Please include work that is under review, in-press, or published.
-Number of manuscripts currently published (journal articles or book chapters): How many are first-authored? · Number of manuscripts currently in-press (journal articles or book chapters): How many are first-authored?
-Number of manuscripts currently under review (journal articles or book chapters): How many are first-authored?
+Number of manuscripts currently published (journal articles or book chapters): How many are first-authored? from many are mist-authored: Number of manuscripts currently in-press (journal articles or book chapters): How many are first-authored?
+Number of manuscripts currently under review (journal articles or book chapters): How many are first-authored? -